From Engineer to Manager: Is Leadership the Right Career Path for You?

 2. Talk to People in Both Roles

-• Find women in engineering or design who have taken both paths.
+Find peers and leaders in engineering or design who have taken both paths.
 Ask about their experiences, challenges, and what they wish they knew earlier.

 3. Test the Waters

-• Volunteer for leadership opportunities, such as mentoring or leading a small project.
+Volunteer for short-term leadership opportunities, such as mentoring or leading a small project.

 4. Consider Your Long-Term Career Goals